aliciagarciasierra/aliciagarciasierra.github.io/_pages/projects.md

 ### Work in progress

-· Skills Beget Skills: Addressing the Role of Mothers’ Occupation-Specific Skills on Children’s Developmental Process. _Under review_

 · The intergenerational effect of educational expansion: evidence from a natural experiment in Spain (with Mar Espadafor). _Revise & Resubmit_

+· Skills Beget Skills: Addressing the Role of Mothers’ Occupation-Specific Skills on Children’s Developmental Process. _Under Review_

 · Liberal and Radical Equality of Opportunity (with Michael Grätz)